kooscode/srgh-matrix-trinity/README.md

 ## Looking under the hood (Matrix board)
 ![XBOX](images/analyzer_connected.jpg)

-After install and sucessfull "Glitch", I started to look under the hood how this hack actually works and I connected the Logic Analyzer to the RESET, POST, CLOCK and DBG pads of the Matrix board and additionally hooked it up to the XBOX I2C bus SDA and SCL pins to monitor I2C traffic.
+After install and sucessfull "Glitch", I started to look under the hood how this hack actually works and I connected the Logic Analyzer to the RESET (A), POST (B), CLK (C) and DEBUG (E) pads of the Matrix board and additionally hooked it up to the XBOX 360's I2C bus SDA and SCL pins to monitor I2C traffic.

 ![XBOX](images/matrix_pads.jpg)